 As a child, I loved jigsaw puzzles.
-All those colorful pieces that, when put together correctly, made a beautiful picture.
+When put together correctly, all those colorful pieces made a beautiful picture.

-You see, we have two puzzles to put together for retirement planning; the first one is accumulating the wealth and making that money work the hardest to compound and build upon itself.
-The second, taking that asset and making sure that the money is working hard to last you a lifetime and at little risk.
+We have two puzzles to put together for retirement planning; the first one is accumulating the wealth and making that money work the hardest to compound and build upon itself, and the second is taking that asset and making sure that the money is working hard to last you a lifetime and at little risk.
 The second puzzle is where my forte is.

-When using the jigsaw puzzle analogy, I ask my clients what their dream retirement looks like so I have a picture of what their puzzle will look like.
-I ask them what is most important to them, i.e., what the frame of the puzzle should look like.
-Most often it is the preservation of their asset and having a stream of money that is guaranteed and will last them a lifetime.
-When I ask them what else is important and ask them to rate their answer I know what a priority is and what would be nice to achieve but isn’t an absolute.
+When using the jigsaw puzzle analogy, I ask my clients what their dream retirement looks like, so I have a picture of their puzzle.
+I ask them what is most important to them, i.e., what the puzzle frame should look like.
+Most often, it is the preservation of their asset and having a stream of money guaranteed to last them a lifetime.
+When I ask them what else is important and to rate their answer, I know what a priority is and what would be nice to achieve, but it isn’t absolute.

-Once I know those important puzzle pieces, I can then start putting together the pieces.
-The framework would be putting some of the assets into a Fixed Indexed Annuity; this gives them the frame to hold the rest together; money they can never lose despite what happens in the market, a protected, precise, predictable stream of income that they can never outlive.
+Once I know those essential puzzle pieces, I can then start putting together the pieces.
+The framework would be putting some of the assets into a Fixed Indexed Annuity; this gives them the frame to hold the rest together.
+This is money they can never lose despite what happens in the market, a protected, precise, predictable stream of income that they can never outlive.

-The other pieces that might be included into their puzzles might be developing a plan to help pay for long term care expenses, or perhaps an account that can grow with the market while being protected against loss to help take care of rising health care costs and inflation.
+The other pieces that might be included in their puzzles might be developing a plan to help pay for long-term care expenses or perhaps an account that can grow with the market while being protected against loss to help take care of rising health care costs and inflation.

-Each puzzle is unique, and every piece must be carefully considered, that is why it is so important to put together a distribution plan with someone who understands the nuances and complexity of planning for retirement income stream so that none of your pieces are lost, and your puzzle can be put together and secure.
+Each puzzle is unique, and every piece must be carefully considered; that is why it is so important to put together a distribution plan with someone who understands the nuances and complexity of planning for a retirement income stream so that none of your pieces are lost.
+Your puzzle can be put together and secure.